 Many people with giardiasis have no signs or symptoms of illness, even though they are infected.

 When the parasite does cause symptoms, the illness usually begins with severe watery diarrhea.
 Then, the stool becomes greasy and smells very bad.

 - low energy (malaise)

 - sometimes a low-grade fever

-These symptoms may last for 5 to 7 days or longer.
-If they last longer, a child may lose weight or show other signs of poor nutrition.
+These symptoms may last for 1–6 weeks.
+They can last longer in some people, or get better and come back.
+If symptoms last a while, a child may lose weight or show other signs of poor nutrition.

 How Is Giardiasis Diagnosed?

 Doctors confirm the diagnosis of giardiasis by having stool samples checked for Giardia parasites.
 Sometimes it is hard to find the giardia in one sample, so doctors may send more than one to the lab.

 Doctors usually treat giardiasis with prescription medicines that kill the parasites.

 If your child has giardiasis, be sure to give all doses on schedule for as long as your doctor directs.
 This will help your child recover faster and will kill parasites that might infect others in your family.
 Encourage all family members to wash their hands well and often, especially after using the bathroom and before eating or preparing food.